ippontech/blog-usa/posts/entando-personas-make-modular-applications-more-manageable.md

 3. Take advantage of automation wherever possible.
 CI/CD pipelines save time, of course, but the Entando CLI has numerous features, such as boilerplate code generation and environment profiles, that can speed of development.

 ## Curators
-Created components can be pushed to a central hub, hosted by Entando or privately by a company.
+Created components are pushed to a central hub, hosted by Entando or privately by a company.
 Here they can be accessed by all different arms of a company to keep branding, styling, and accessibility decisions consistent.
 Curators are responsible for managing this hub.
 They can set up categorization, log component inventory, and correct any gaps they find.

 Curators also ensure that components are ready for the Composers on the team to use.
 They test for bugs and validate any business requirements.